Singapore International Energy Week

-Singapore International Energy Week (SIEW) is an annual week-long energy conference for interested parties (industrial, political and academic).
-The week comprises a number of exhibitions, workshops and networking sessions focused on key issues within the energy industry.
-The first event was held in 2008 (formerly called the International Energy Week).
-The event is organised by Singapore's Energy Market Authority (EMA).
+Singapore International Energy Week (SIEW), formerly called the International Energy Week, is an annual week-long energy conference comprising several exhibitions, workshops, and networking sessions focused on fundamental issues within the energy industry.
+Held since 2008, it is organized by the Energy Market Authority.

 Events

 2008: "Powering Cities of the Future"

 The inaugural International Energy Week took place from 3–7 November 2008 at the Raffles City Convention Centre, Singapore, and was attended by 2500 people.

 The program featured a range of industry topics addressing energy investment, energy efficiency, traditional, renewable and alternative energies, climate change, and green architecture.
 Program highlights included the delivery of the inaugural Singapore Energy Lecture by Lee Kuan Yew, former prime minister of the Republic of Singapore to an audience of 500 people, and presentations by industry leaders and multi-national energy companies.

 During the event, the Government of Singapore announced the establishment of a 25 million Singapore dollars (16.8 million U.S. dollars) Energy Research and Development Fund to support the proliferation of new energy technologies in Singapore.
 Also during the event, Vestas Wind Systems, an official partner of Singapore International Energy in 2008, opened its largest research facility outside of its home country of Denmark.